Skip to content

 Basically, Genesis isn’t linked to Judaism, but Christian and Jewish Zionism has captured it, pushing a false doctrine through a Jewish-only lens.

-Moreover, William argues that Genesis isn’t a scientific or historical account of everything but a mix of reality and allegory, best read through a New Testament lens.
 For example, Adam and Eve weren’t the first humans but the first of the biblical epoch’s ‘Adamic’ race; what happened elsewhere in the world doesn’t matter to the Bible’s story.

-'Genesis is not meant to be a scientific manual'
+'Genesis is not meant to be a scientific manual.'

 In other words, Darwinian evolution is bunk, Creation is true, but it didn’t happen 6000 years ago.